 Petitions must be submitted electronically no later than the last day of classes for the quarter in which the change is requested.
 Petitions after the deadline must be submitted for the subsequent quarter if applicable.
 A service fee for the handling of the petition will be added automatically to the student's university bill, regardless of outcome.

-The application fee for the submission of a Graduate Program Authorization Petition will be waived upon department request in the following circumstances:
+The application fee for the submission of a Graduate Program Authorization Petition will be waived upon degree program request in the following circumstances:

 See implementation guidelines for waiver process.